 Wellness Exams for Pets in Lindenhurst

 We know how important your pet is to you, and at Lindenhurst Animal Hospital, our mission is to provide your companion with the care they deserve.
 Because there are many health issues that can afflict both outdoor and indoor dogs and cats, we advocate wellness exams for pets as preventative care to keep your four-legged friend well through every life stage.
+To schedule an appointment, call us at 847-356-1516 or use the online booking form.

 Comprehensive Wellness Exam